Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Literature Review

-\cite{zayed_digital_2021} sought to understand the prevalence and factors associated with Digital Eye Strain (DES) among IT professionals at Tanta University, Egypt.
-They employed an interview questionnaire to collect and analyze data, revealing significant predictors of DES, including sex, age, wearing eyeglasses, prolonged computer use, an unadjusted ergonomic workstation, and a dry environment.
-The study concluded that DES can be mitigated by increasing knowledge and awareness through eye health education, regular training in ergonomic workstations, and adjustments to create a comfortable workplace environment. \cite{parvez_design_2018} identified that poorly fitting furniture could contribute to various MSDs and discomforts.
+Parvez et al. identified that poorly fitting furniture could contribute to various MSDs and discomfort.
 To delve into this issue, they surveyed ten primary schools in Bangladesh, revealing a notable disparity between furniture dimensions and student body measurements.
-Moreover, this paper proposes furniture dimensions that could notably decrease the mismatch percentage among students from 90\% to 10\%. \cite{shohel_parvez_assessment_2022} acknowledged that inadequately designed furniture could potentially exacerbate MSDs.
+Moreover, this study proposes furniture dimensions that could notably decrease the mismatch percentage among students from 90\% to 10\% \cite{parvez_design_2018}.
+Shohel Parvez et al. acknowledged that inadequately designed furniture could potentially exacerbate MSDs.
 They conducted a survey of 400 university students (250 males and 150 females) who volunteered for the study.
 The Standard Nordic Musculoskeletal Questionnaire was used to evaluate MSDs.
-The authors recommended that modifying the design of academic furniture could help alleviate or prevent MSD.
+The authors recommended that modifying the design of academic furniture could help alleviate or prevent MSD \cite{shohel_parvez_assessment_2022}.
+Moradi et al. conducted an ergonomic risk assessment of auto mechanics.
+This study found that back and waist circumference had the highest prevalence of work-related MSDs \cite{moradi_reba_2017}.
+Kibria and Rafiquzzaman developed a self-reported Nordic ergonomic assessment questionnaire to identify discrepancies between furniture dimensions and anthropometric measurements.
+The proposed ergonomically designed computer workstation, informed by anthropometric measurements and guidelines, can potentially alleviate MSDs among university teachers.
+This study could significantly influence ergonomic furniture design in universities and other organizations by addressing computer-related ergonomic challenges \cite{kibria_ergonomic_2019}.